-Union Capital has maintained total provision of Tk.
-480.63 million against loans, advances and leases as of 31 December 2016 compared to Tk.
-433.85 million of last year.
-Provision against classified loan has increased by 2.62 percent compared to 2015.
+Union Capital has maintained total provision of BDT 446.96 million against loans, advances and leases as of 31 December 2017 compared to BDT 480.63 million of last year.
+Provision against classified loan has decreased by 4.90 percent compared to 2016.
 Management's periodic evaluation of the adequacy of the provision is based on the companies past experience, known and inherent risk in the portfolio, adverse situations that may affect the clients' ability to repay and current economic conditions.
-Management has also taken the qualitative aspects while classifying an account.
+Management has also taken the qualitative aspects while classifying an account: